 Primary Source References

-1806 Aug.
-30. (Thomas Jefferson to John Lynch).
-"My father removed into this county I think in 1753, and was surveyor I should suppose about a year or two, when he was succeeded by John Dawson as principal and John Staples deputy; and after a short time Staples became principle.
-My father died in 1757, Staples having some time before received the books and papers of the Surveyor’s office; so that they were not burnt in his house, that accident having happened 10. years after his death; nor as far as I know or believe have they ever been destroyed.
-They were safe I know in Bryan’s time in whose hands I have seen the plat books and entry books of colo.
-Fry and Doctr.
+1806 August 30.
+(Jefferson to John Lynch).
+"My father removed into this county I think in 1753. & was surveyor I should suppose about a year or two, when he was succeeded by John Dawson as principal & John Staples deputy; & after a short time Staples became principal. my father died in 1757.
+Staples having some time before recieved the books & papers of the Surveyor’s office; so that they were not burnt in his house, that accident having happened 10. years after his death; nor as far as I know or believe have they ever been destroyed. they were safe I know in Bryan’s time in whose hands I have seen the plat books & entry books of Colo.
+Fry & Doctr.
 Cabell who I believe were among the first surveyors after the county was taken from Goochland; and I have no reason to doubt they are all now safe."3